dryeo/dooble/README-os2.txt

 3. Restart your system after updating is finished.
 4. Launch ANPM again.
 5. Go to the "available" list, select Dooble browser and install it.
-6. For Dave Yeo's builds, it is suggested to copy dooble.exe to something like dooble_os2.exe.
+6. For Dave Yeo's builds that are available as files, it is suggested to copy dooble.exe to something like dooble_os2.exe.
 This way any bugs encountered can be checked against the official Bitwise release.
 7. Using ANPM, goto Manage-->Yum tools-->Install package from file...
    and install the RPM.